All Episodes

 I try to maintain a certain amount of skepticism, and I keep coming back to the fact that there may well be something there, but we seem to be jumping to tremendous conclusions on very little evidence.

-There's nothing wrong with that, as long as you keep firmly in mind that we have very little evidence.
+There's nothing wrong with that as long as you keep firmly in mind that we have very little evidence.

-All we have is evidence that there is something that is reflecting or emitting light, possibly, apparently, in the same region of the sky as this comet.
+All we have is evidence that there is something that is reflecting or emitting light, possibly apparently in the same region of the sky as this comet.

 Yes.

-To, I mean, actually postulate that it's Coexistent in the same region of space as a comet, and not just apparently.
+So to, I mean, actually postulate that it's coexistent in the same region of space as a comet and not just apparently, much less that it's anything other than a natural object.

 You know, you have to go for the simple explanation before you go for the more complex.

-All right, what is the simple explanation?
+What is the simple explanation?

 The simple explanation is that it is something natural.